wolfm89/train-price-monitor/README.md

 ## Usage

 To use the application, simply sign up and log in.
-Then, enter the departure and arrival locations, the desired date and time of travel, and the threshold price.
-Train Price Monitor will periodically check the ticket prices and notify you when the price exceeds your threshold.
+Then, on the search page enter the departure and arrival locations, the desired date and time of travel, and search for journeys.
+Select the preferred journey by pressing "Watch" and enter the threshold price.
+On the journeys page you can always find all your monitored journeys along with the current price.
+Train Price Monitor will periodically (hourly) check the ticket prices and notify you when the price exceeds your threshold.
+The notifications are shown in the header bar and can be accessed by clicking on the bell icon.
+For convenience, they are also sent to your email address.

 ## Technologies